How to Apply to College

 I loved working with you Ethan!
 It truly a pleasure getting to not only break down my life experiences and writing about them, but also talking to you about my life and how I wanted to portray myself.
 I really enjoyed the fact that we did everything on google docs because you could comment on my work instantly and everything was automatically saved.
 I also thought it was great to do the introductory exercises like the objects box and the 20 personal facts.
 I loved the adjectives worksheets and mind maps you shared with me, and seeing past student work was always helpful. -Colleen

-As with all my webinars and resources, I have some pay-what-you-can spots available.
+As with all my webinars and resources, I have some pay-what-you-can spots available for low-income students and high school counselors that work with low-income students or have little to no budget for professional development resources at their school.
 Just click the orange button above.